cyclus/cyclus.github.com/source/basics/glossary.rst

   prototype

-    A configured :term:`archetype` with initial state and conditions. :term:`Agent`\ s that do act in the simulation are cloned (copied) from prototypes.
+    A configured :term:`archetype` with initial state and conditions.
+    :term:`Agents <agent>` that do act in the simulation are cloned (copied) from prototypes.

   agent